oto-gitops-oneshot/.github/profile/README.md

 oc apply -f 0-bootstrap/hub/bootstrap.yaml
 ```

-You may proceed with the next section now.
+To re-iterate, do not execute this command just yet.
+Once you've obtained the Argo URL and password, you may proceed with the next section below.

 ## Prerequisites